gregdon13/GoServerK3S/ReadMe.md

 and see the results.

 # Where I'm at
-* go is functioning on the pi
-* now to set up the docker on it
+* server up and running!
+I was able to go to website and see the webpage that Kris had set up about Schooners